CaroAFR/aks-terraform/README.md

 ```
 az aks get-credentials --resource-group demo-kubernetes --name AKS-Demo
 ```
-You can now interact with the cluster directly from the command line using kubectl command, like:
+You can now interact with the cluster directly from the command line using kubectl command
 ```
+#Deploy the app
+kubectl apply -f app.yml

+#Get pods
 kubectl get pods --all-namespaces

+#Get the external IP for the application
+kubectl get services

 ```

 ## Clean up